agencyenterprise/react-native-health/README.md

 ___

 #### **`getDateOfBirth`**
-get the date of birth. this will be an ISO timestamp
+Get the date of birth.
+This will be an ISO timestamp

 ```javascript
 AppleHealthKit.getDateOfBirth(null, (err: Object, dob: string) => {